mechaman111/spnati/tools/kkl/kkl_local_protocol.md

 Upon receiving a request, the server will first send a response with `"status": "in_progress"` to indicate that it has received the request.

-Once a given request is complete, the server will send another response with `"status": "done"` to indicate success for Reset commands.
+Once a given request is complete, the server will send another response with `"status": "done"` or `"status": "error"` as appropriate.
+Commands that return image data (such as Full Import or Screenshot commands) will instead return an Image Data message on successful completion.

+For responses with `"status": "error"`, a `reason` string will also be provided with a human-friendly description of the error.

+For commands that return some kind of data response, the `data` field will contain that information for successful responses.

 ### Image Data Messages